hkuhn42/bottery/README.md

 This is still in alpha state so expect api changes

+## Changelog

+# 0.6
+- Added connector registry and notifications
+- Added connector registry to access connectors by channel
+- Added notifiers to trigger activities (e.g. by time etc)
+- New discord connector

 ## Features
 - basic framework
 - i18n support with rincl
 - text template support with mustache
 - console connector for testing
 - telegram connector
+- discord connector
 - microsoft bot framework connector
+- Bot2Bot Connector for in unit tests
+- Notifiers to trigger activities (e.g. by time)

 ## Getting started